10 Reasons Why You Should See Alaska in SeptemberBack To Blog

-As the tourist season winds to its spectacular close, many hotels and tour companies drop prices significantly in order to keep their rosters full.
+As the tourist season winds to a close, many hotels and tour companies drop prices significantly in order to keep their rosters full.
 Take advantage of this by researching deals ahead of time – you may be able to obtain discounted tour rates or add an additional traveler to your party for little or no cost.
-For example, the Denali Princess Wilderness Lodge drops its room prices by a full $100 as soon as September rolls around.
+Check out Princess Lodges specials before you book!.
 With lowered flight and room rates, you can stretch your sightseeing dollars that much further.

 7. Salmon fishing

-It’s pretty hard even for novice fishermen not to take home a fish during Alaska’s long and prolific fishing season.
+It’s pretty hard even for novice fishermen not to take home one fish during Alaska’s long and prolific fishing season.
 September is no exception.
-The late silver salmon run keeps the Kenai River flipping, and Sitka’s fishing on the Pacific Ocean means you might get the chance to reel in a heavyweight as hefty as 126 pounds!
+The late silver salmon run keeps the Kenai River flipping, and Sitka’s fishing on the Pacific Ocean means you might get the chance to reel in a heavyweight.